Manufacturing Analytics – A Simple Guide for SMEs

 The four types of analytics are descriptive analytics (what happened), diagnostic analytics (why it happened), predictive analytics (what is likely to happen), and prescriptive analytics (what action to take).

-The benefits of analytics in manufacturing include improved quality control, increased efficiency, reduced costs, better decision-making, and improved customer satisfaction.
+The benefits of analytics in manufacturing include improved quality control, increased efficiency, reduced costs, better decision-making, improved customer satisfaction, and continuous improvement.

 Manufacturing can be analyzed by collecting and analyzing data on various aspects of the production process, including equipment performance, quality control, supply chain management, and inventory management, using statistical and data analysis techniques.